Although man consists of body, soul and spirit, it is the heart behind or within these that truly determines his ways:

 Permanent change calls for an inner conviction.
 Unless a truth has a settled place in the heart, man will not change in his identity.
 Many decisions have been made, but never settled in the heart.
 These superficial decisions will never cause permanent change.
 There is a process of grasping a concept to the extent of a conviction.
 In Matt 13: 15, Jesus states that growth and change only comes through a specific process:

-1. See and perceive – with the eyes 2.
-Hear and recognise – with the ears 3.
-Grasp and understand – with the heart …and turn.
+- Grasp and understand – with the heart …and turn.
 This process calls for the fresh information to be allowed entrance through various levels of scanning, outside and the inside of humanity.

-1. To perceive is to stare intently, it demands focused, undivided attention.
+- To perceive is to stare intently, it demands focused, undivided attention.
 To perceive is to allow entrance to what the eyes see and connect the urgent message that amplified energy should be spent in the processing of this information.
-The importance of this amplified energy level for new revelations/ truth to settle permanently will be explained later on.
+The importance of this amplified energy level for new revelations/ truth to settle permanently will be explained later.

-2. To recognise encapsulates the process of allowing the new information to be molded over and over, seeking for a place of acceptance in the mind and eventually the heart.
+- To recognise encapsulates the process of allowing the new information to be moulded over and over, seeking for a place of acceptance in the mind and eventually the heart.
 Meditation on the Word of God and the critical evaluation of how to implement the Truth is an essential part in the process of change.

-3. There cannot be change until the process is completed and the perception is recognized and at last understood.
+- There cannot be change until the process is completed and the perception is recognised and at last understood.
 This process of grasping a concept, to the ranking of allowing it to settle in the heart of man brings forth inner conviction.
 Unless the heart of man enjoys this truth as absolute, change of character cannot come.
-The body then manifests the reality of the conviction by obeying and acting in sink with the new understanding (.. the people turned from their ways after understanding came in their hearts, Matt 13: 15).
+The body then manifests the reality of the conviction by obeying and acting in sync with the new understanding (the people turned from their ways after understanding came in their hearts, Matt 13: 15).

 Rene Descartes, 1637, stated: ‘Intuition is the undoubting conception of a pure and attentive mind, which arises from the light of reason alone and is more certain than deduction’.